Neuropathy pain is an annoying pain. It’s sharp, throbbing, burning pain making the affected

 ONE GOOD OPTION: B VITAMINS

-B vitamins work.
+B vitamins perform.
 How?
 B vitamins improve

 the effectiveness of morphine’s painkilling